 Work in Progress:

-"Risk and Return in Segmented Markets with Expertise" (slides and paper available upon request.
+"Risk and Return in Segmented Markets with Expertise" (with Hanno Lustig and Lei Zhang.
+Slides and paper available upon request.
 Presented at SED 2013, Wharton, UNC).

-"The Returns to Single Family Rental Strategies" (slides and paper available upon request.
+"The Returns to Single Family Rental Strategies" (with Andrew Demers.
+Slides and paper available upon request.
 Presented at SED 2014, Structured Portfolio Management, LLC).

 develop a framework to address the positive and normative issues